-We’ve explored some of the technical and logistic differences of various REIT structures (such as DownREITS vs. UPREITS).
+We’ve explored some of the technical and logistic differences between various REIT structures (such as DownREITS vs. UPREITS).
 Still, there’s more that goes into your choice of REIT than just the level of complication when it comes to investing!

-When investors with a sizeable portfolio first consider the transformation of their properties into operating units in an UPREIT, they’re also bombarded with information about the differences between private or public REITs.
+When investors with a sizeable portfolio first consider the transformation of their properties into operating units in an UPREIT, they’re also bombarded with information about the differences between private and public REITs.
 At The Peak Group, we favor private REIT investing for several reasons, but we’ll get into those shortly.
 First, we want to address some of the negative press surrounding private REIT investing that you may have encountered during your research.

 The Reputation of Private REITs

 The trustworthy advisors over at The Motley Fool didn’t cast the first stone, and they did a fair job describing the benefits of private REITs for investors.
 However, they also pointed many investors away from the powerful return potential of private REIT structures because of some issues that could, frankly, plague other forms of investing as well.

 One of the most significant drawbacks they accused private REITs of suffering from was a lack of transparency in investing.
 At The Peak Group, we agree that a lack of transparency is a serious roadblock to legitimate investing—and to generating any sustainable, long-term wealth.
 We decided to blow this notion out of the water when we formed our Peak Housing REIT by promising investors best-in-class, transparent reporting every quarter.
 We’re investors, too, so we know that this happens to be a big deal.
 You can now check concerns about transparency off the list when considering a move to private REIT investing.